By Trent Marsh, Hawke Sport Optics

 What we will discuss here are some concepts like basic specifications, exit pupil, and body design.

-Binocular specifications typically start with designation of magnification and objective lens diameter.
+Binocular specifications typically start with the designation of magnification and objective lens diameter.
 We have all seen the listings that read “8×42 binocular”.

 But what exactly does that mean to the user?
 The magnification is simple, you will see things as if they were 8 times closer.
 While the objective diameter may seem straightforward you can glean much more information than it first appears.
 The objective lens diameter helps determine several important factors, chief among them is the exit pupil.
-Without getting too technical, under normal circumstances your eye is capable of processing the most information when the pupil is dilated to around 7mm, though full function of the eye can be achieved below that.
-Anymore and your eye doesn’t process the full scope of information, any less and you begin to lose the ability to focus, see colors, or distinguish edges.
+Without getting too technical, under normal circumstances your eye is capable of processing the most information when the pupil is dilated to around 7mm, though the full function of the eye can be achieved below that.
+Any more and your eye doesn’t process the full scope of information, any less and you begin to lose the ability to focus, see colors, or distinguish edges.
 The simplest way to calculate the exit pupil of any optic is to divide the objective lens by the magnification.
-[42/8=5.25mm] Doing this we find that an 8×42 design delivers an exit pupil around 5.25mm, fairly close to the optimal range for most people’s eye.
+[42/8=5.25mm] Doing this we find that an 8×42 design delivers an exit pupil around 5.25mm, fairly close to the optimal range for most people’s eyes.

 What does all of that mean to you?
 It depends on how you plan to use the binoculars.
 If you will be shooting prairie dogs in broad daylight, an exit pupil less than 2mm (15x56mm binoculars) isn’t likely to cause you problems.
 There will be plenty of light in those conditions, therefore image quality is not likely to suffer.
 That same pair of binoculars for hunting whitetails in low light conditions is likely to cause the user some issues.